Skip to main content

 keepalive vs Connection:close Analysis

-Connection:close mode (new TCP connection per request): Every SYN packet triggers KUBE-SERVICES iptables chain traversal for DNAT rule evaluation.
-At 1,000 services, a +26µs (+16%) per-connection overhead was measured.
+Connection:close mode (new TCP connection per request): Every SYN packet traverses the KUBE-SERVICES iptables chain to evaluate DNAT rules.
+At 1,000 services, an overhead of +26us (+16%) per connection was measured.

-Production workloads that don't use keepalive (legacy services without gRPC, one-shot HTTP requests, TCP-based microservices) pay the iptables chain traversal cost on every request.
-The KUBE-SERVICES chain uses probability-based matching (-m statistic --mode random), so average traversal length is O(n/2) and grows proportionally with service count.
+In production environments, workloads that don't use keepalive (legacy services without gRPC, one-shot HTTP requests, TCP-based microservices, etc.) pay the iptables chain traversal cost for every request.
+The KUBE-SERVICES chain uses probability-based matching (-m statistic --mode random), so the average traversal length is O(n/2), increasing proportionally with service count.

-At 1,000 services, the per-connection overhead of +26µs (+16%) is measurable but very minimal in absolute terms.
-This is a difference that is difficult to perceive in most production environments.
-While it theoretically has O(n) characteristics that scale linearly with service count and could accumulate at thousands of services, typical EKS clusters (hundreds of services) are unlikely to experience practical performance differences between iptables and eBPF.
+At the 1,000-service scale, the per-connection overhead is measurable at +26us (+16%), but in absolute terms this is very minimal.
+This difference is hard to perceive in most production environments.
+While it theoretically has O(n) characteristics that increase linearly with service count and could have cumulative impact at thousands of services, for typical EKS clusters (hundreds of services), it is difficult to experience a practical performance difference between iptables and eBPF.
 Cilium eBPF's O(1) lookup is meaningful as future-proofing for large-scale service environments.

 HTTP p99 @QPS=10005.86ms5.99ms2.96ms-49%3.94ms3.64ms-8%